Zzh-tju/ZoneEval/implementation.md

 ```
 where we set all the ground-truth boxes whose centers are outside the zone to be 'ignored'.

+Of course, we pack up `pycocotools` in our repository.

 ## Implementation of SELA

 ### SELA (frequency-based approach)